 There are different types of heating oil tanks available – they come in a wide variety of sizes and capacities to suit most needs.
 They can be made of either plastic or steel.
 Plastic tanks require less maintenance, require a solid base and are less vulnerable to failure whereas steel tanks offer higher levels of protection again theft or vandalism.

-A bunded tank is a tank with 2 skins (a tank within a tank) so that it has the capacity to hold the oil if the first skin were to split or break.
+A bunded tank is a tank with 2 skins (a tank within a tank) so that it has the capacity to hold the domestic heating oil if the first skin were to split or break.
 The bund is a containment system that prevents fuel from escaping the tank.
-Building regulations for England and Wales require all domestic oil storage tanks exceeding 2,500 litres to be bunded.
+Building regulations for England and Wales require all domestic heating oil tanks exceeding 2,500 litres to be bunded.
 For England and Scotland for tanks under 2,500 litres, a site pollution risk assessment would establish if bunding is required.
-A single skin tank would only be allowed where there is no risk of oil reaching, for example, a watercourse, after release of oil from the tank.
+A single skin tank would only be allowed where there is no risk of heating oil reaching, for example, a watercourse, after release of oil from the tank.
 Oil tanks with less than 2,500 litre capacity must be bunded if the tank is:

 - Within 10 meters of controlled water (rivers, streams, lakes, canals, coastal waters, estuaries and groundwater)